CtrlK

 Suggestions

-Add specific concrete actions the skill performs, e.g., 'Collects memory dumps, disk images, network logs, and system artifacts for security incident investigation'
+Add specific concrete actions the skill performs, e.g., 'Collects forensic artifacts including memory dumps, disk images, network logs, and system event logs for incident response investigations.'

 DimensionReasoningScore